righettod/robots-disallowed-dict-builder/README.md

 g.doubleclick.net
 ````

-The file `exclusions.txt` is provided with sites identified as malicious and, so, that should be ignored.

 # Use MAJESTIC sites list instead of the CISCO one

 Run the following command to build a dictionary using the [MAJESTIC Top 1 million sites list](https://blog.majestic.com/development/majestic-million-csv-daily/):